Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 Criteria Reservation System Contract Award

-Funding Availability Available funding based on remaining communal pot during NOFA period.
+Funding Availability Available funding based on a communal pot.
 Funds may be moved into Reservation System to meet demand.
-Funds dedicated to a specific Contract Administrator for a specific activity.
+Funds awarded to a specific Administrator for a specific activity.

-Flexible Funds Participant may provide any type of assistance (TBRA, HBA, HRA, or CFD) to their community on an as-needed basis.
-Funds are restricted to the activity that the contract is awarded for.
-Disaster Relief and CFD may only be provided through the Reservation System.
+Flexible Funds Participant may provide any type of assistance (TBRA, HBA, HRA) for any set-aside type (General, PWD, CFD, DR) to their community on an as-needed basis.
+Funds are restricted to the activity to which the contract is awarded.

 Households Served 25% of households served must be at or below 30% AMFI.
 No other targeting is required.
 Administrator must declare income levels of households to be served at the time of application.

 Required Performance Benchmarks No Required Benchmarks.
-Reservations may be submitted as needed by the Participant.
-Funds must be committed within 12 months
+Reservations may be submitted as needed by the Administrator.
+Funds must be committed by timelines provided in the State HOME Rules at time of application

 (Top)